Archaegeo/Archaegeo-Orbital-Hud/UserSettings.md

 # The construct itself must be set to keyboard control.
 Then you use this setting to set how the hud controls.
 * userControlScheme = "virtual joystick" --  (Default: "virtual joystick") Set to "virtual joystick", "mouse", or "keyboard".
 This can be set by holding SHIFT and clicking the button in lower left of main Control buttons view.
+* soundFolder = "archHUD" -- (Default: "archHUD")  Set to the name of the folder with sound files in it.
+Recommended changing from archHUD to prevent other scripts making your PC play sounds.
 ### True-False Values
 * useTheseSettings = false --  (Default: false) Toggle on to use the below preferences.
 Toggle off to use saved preferences.
 Preferences will save regardless when exiting seat.
 This is only needed if you want to use Edit Lua Parameters to override saved settings already on a databank.
 First install, or changing settings via in seat methods, you do not need to set this to true.